 Activities with your child

-You can meet other local parents, often with children of similar ages and interests, through activity groups.
-For details of local children’s activity classes, see our directory listings for:
+You can meet other local parents, often with children of similar ages and interests, through activity groups such as:

 - local swimming classes for babies & children